Organiser Guide

 Dribdat helps us to keep things fun and unpredictable at our events.
 We love hacking on the platform itself, and would love to hear your feedback.

 Here we cover some ways of extending dribdat's functions with additional tools.
+Check out awesome-hackathon for further inspiration.
 If you have any other questions or suggestions, please leave them in our Issues.

 At the bottom of the project page (administrators: use the Community Code field) you may find a tool with which visitors to your project can leave a quick public commentary or just an Emoji in response to what they see.
 Leave your own suggestions and constructive commentary to motivate your fellow participants!